Immigration Health Surcharge (IHS)

 The standard rate of £1,035/year applies to most Skilled Worker visa applicants.

-The IHS is paid upfront for the full duration of the visa being applied for, calculated in whole or partial years:
+The IHS is paid upfront for the full visa duration, rounded up to whole years:

 Examples (standard rate, Skilled Worker):